nebrius/raspi-pwm/README.md

-Raspi GPIO
+Raspi PWM
 ==========

-Node.js interface for the GPIO on the Raspberry Pi.
+Node.js interface for the PWM on the Raspberry Pi.
 Docs coming soon!

 License
 =======